vincentnocera/vincentnocera.github.io/README.md

 ## Commitment to Openness

-While my code is currently private (mainly to avoid security issues like exposed API keys), I'm committed to making it publicly accessible.
+While my code is currently private (mainly to avoid silly issues like exposed API keys that I haven't checked for or other issues I haven't thought about yet), I'm committed to making it publicly accessible.
 My goal is to enhance human cognitive capabilities, and I welcome collaboration with others who share this vision.
 I have no intention of restricting access to potentially useful intellectual property.

 *Note: I'm working on properly open-sourcing the code and will update when that's available.*